atmtools/typhon/doc/tutorials/dataset.rst

 Quick Start
 ===========

+If you want to run the code from this tutorial on your machine as well, download :download:`_data/tutorial_datasets.zip <tutorial_datasets.zip>`, unzip it and follow the README.txt inside.

-We stick to our example from above and want to find all files from our *Instrument A* dataset between two dates.
+We stick to our example from above and want to find all files from our *Satellite A* dataset between two dates.
 To do this, we need to initialize a Dataset object and tell it where to find our files:

 .. code-block:: python